ucsb/campus-cloud-docs/docs/azure/first-steps.md

 ## Step 5 — Create a Resource Group

 All resources must be in a Resource Group.
-Azure Policy blocks creation of Resource Groups without the five required tags.
+Azure Policy audits Resource Groups for the five required tags — groups missing tags will be flagged as non-compliant.

 1. Navigate to **Resource Groups → + Create**.
 2. Select your subscription and a region (West US 2 recommended).